A Method for On-Orbit Calibration of the VLAST-P Electromagnetic Calorimeter: On-Orbit Calibration of the Electromagnetic Calorimeter

 This effect arises due to the influence of the geomagnetic field on charged particle trajectories and is consistent with physical expectations for low-energy cosmic rays.
 To ensure that the ECAL records high-purity signals originating from genuine particle interactions, a stringent event selection procedure is applied.

 For particles penetrating the detector at large incident angles, the path length calculation can be complicated by shower development.
 To determine the optimal selection criterion, we analyzed the hit cell multiplicity distributions for both showering and non-showering events.
 Based on this study, a threshold of fewer than 6 hit cells was established.
 This cut effectively discriminates against showering events, ensuring that the selected tracks have well-defined path lengths within the crystals.
-Furthermore, a correction for the path length has been applied in this step by evaluating the true trajectory using the incident angle and initial position of the particle.
-There lies a tracker in front of the ECAL.
+Furthermore, a correction for the path length has been applied in this step by evaluating the true trajectory using the incident angle and initial position of the particle, as measured by the tracker located upstream of the ECAL.
 In the real on-orbit calibration, with the reconstruction algorithm of the tracker, the incident angle can also be used to select events.
 Additionally, in some events, it is inevitable that some hits come from a very short path length.
 To exclude these, hits with a path length less than 2 cm are not counted.